marouenbg/ACHR.cu/paper/paper.md

 *did not converge after 20,000 seconds.

 The speedup is impressive (up to 50x in some cases) and shows the power of dynamic load balancing in imbalanced metabolic models.
-Also, I noted that the model can be largely imbalanced due to the generation of a random c vector and that averaging three experiments can be insufficient to get the mean run time and smooth out the outliers.
+Also, I noted that the model can be largely imbalanced due to the generation of a random c vector and that averaging three experiments can be insufficient to get the average run time and smooth out the outliers.
 In particular, run times between 16 and 32 cores were similar.
 Averaging more than three experiments can further show speed up between the settings.

 ## The actual sampling of the solution space starting from the warmup points.